Garage Door Spring Repair Near You

 - Cost: Broken garage door springs can lead to other broken parts, which leads to higher repair costs.
 If your garage door is moving inconsistently, it can also slam shut and damage your car or other objects in the garage.
 Instead, schedule garage door spring replacement at the first sign on an issue.

 We Offer Spring Replacement Near You

 When it comes time for garage door spring replacement, Dr. Door is your team.
 With years of extensive training, we’re confident that we’ll provide you with the best garage door spring repair in Lancaster, Pickerington, Canal Winchester, and more.
 Our priorities lie in excellent customer service and quality workmanship.
-As soon as you notice problems occurring with your springs, contact us quickly for same day garage door spring replacement.
+As soon as you notice problems occurring with your springs, contact us quickly for same day garage door spring replacement, availability may vary.

 Signs You Need Spring Replacement

 - There’s a gap between the spring coils.

 - Garage door springs are elongated.

 - Garage door won’t open manually.